 Although it might seem a little high-maintenance, a two-step cleansing process might be the secret to glowing summer skin.
 First, take a cue from Korean beauty experts and pre-wash with oil.
 Proponents believe that oil cleansing, followed by a mild foam wash, is the ideal one-two punch during warmer months.

 “Use cleansers that really clean the skin of makeup, sweat, and debris without stripping it,” suggests naturopathic physician Dr. Trevor Cates.
 A product that’s too harsh can cause pH and oil imbalances.
-Instead, opt for a gentle foaming cleanser like Earth Science Clarifying Facial Wash, which is enriched with aloe vera, cucumber, sea kelp, birch bark, and lavender to cool and refresh.
+Instead, opt for a gentle foaming cleanser like Burt's Bees Gentle Foaming Cleanser, which is enriched with aloe vera, cucumber, sea kelp, birch bark, and lavender to cool and refresh.